IT'S DAY 10 OF OUR BIGGEST EXPOSÉ YET

 - Their pain level was tested in two ways:

 - Each rat was placed on a mesh surface in a dark room and his operated limb was poked with thin threads of increasing strength.

 - Each rat was tested on a rotating drum where they had to walk against the movement at increasing speed from 4 to 40 rotations per minute; for 5 minutes or until they fell off.

 - The paper did not state the fate of the rats.

 The rotating drum

 The video below is an example of what the rats would have experienced when being made to walk on a rotating drum, the main difference is that the rats in the video are healthy.
-The rats in the study we are exposing had had a pinched nerve in their hind leg for 10 days, but still had to do all that balancing.
+The rats in the study we are exposing had a pinched nerve in their hind leg for 10 days but still had to do all that balancing.

 This was all done to try and test the effectiveness of potential pain relief medicine on rats.
 Chronic pain is such a complex issue that using the ‘animal model’ is not likely to teach us much.
-Inducing pain in a rat via surgery is simply not the same as humans who are experiencing chronic pain!
+Inducing pain in a rat via surgery is simply not the same as in humans who are experiencing chronic pain!

 At the time of the study, it was evident that there were better ways; for us and for the animals, yet Otago Uni still continued on with using outdated and cruel animal tests.